DiscordMessenger/dm/README.md

 Its motto: *It's time to ditch MSN and Yahoo.*

+**NOTE**: This is beta software, so there may be issues which need to be fixed!

+Licensed under the MIT license.

 ## Minimum System Requirements

 - Windows 2000 or newer (MinGW version)